cb-geo/lem-doc/install/hpc.md

 9. To load voro++ `module load voro++`

 ### Eigen
-1. Create a folder in user `scratch` called `eigen`: `mkdir -p /scratch/<userid>/workspace/eigen/include/eigen3`
+1. Create a folder in user `scratch` called `eigen`: `mkdir -p /scratch/<userid>/workspace/eigen`

 2. In workspace `/scratch/<userid>/workspace` download the latest version of Eigen from the mercurial server: `hg clone https://bitbucket.org/eigen/eigen/ eigen3`

-3. From eigen3 folder copy Eigen to the workspace directory: `cp -R Eigen/ /scratch/<userid>/workspace/eigen/include/eigen3/`
+3. Change working directory to eigen `cd /scratch/<userid>/workspace/eigen/`

+4. Run CMake from eigen pointing to the path where `CMakeLists.txt` file is present: `cmake -DCMAKE_INSTALL_PREFIX=/home/<userid>/scratch/workspace/eigen/ ../eigen3/`

+5. Once CMake is configured, run `make install`.
+This will install eigen locally.

-4. Add a file `eigen` to the `/scratch/<userid>/modules/` with the following content (make sure to edit the root path:
+6. Add a file `eigen` to the `/scratch/<userid>/modules/` with the following content (make sure to edit the root path:

 ```tcl
 #%Module -*- tcl -*-